Hawaiian Airlines: Post-bankruptcy (2005–2012)

 On February 16, 2010, Hawaiian Airlines sought approval from the United States Department of Transportation to begin nonstop flights from its hub at Honolulu to Tokyo-Haneda sometime in 2010.
-The airline was one of five US carriers — the others being Delta Air Lines, Continental Airlines, United Airlines and American Airlines — seeking approval to serve Haneda as part of the U.S.-Japan OpenSkies agreement.
+The airline was one of five US carriers – the others being Delta Air Lines, Continental Airlines, United Airlines and American Airlines — seeking approval to serve Haneda as part of the U.S.-Japan OpenSkies agreement.
 Approval was granted from USDOT to begin nonstop service to Haneda, Japan.
 The flight began service on November 18, 2010.
-In addition, the airline is planning to establish a codeshare agreement with All Nippon Airways.
+In addition, the airline established a codeshare agreement with All Nippon Airways that lasted until March 2018.

 On January 12, 2011, Hawaiian Airlines began nonstop service to Seoul-Incheon, South Korea.
 On March 31, 2011, Hawaiian announced that they will be renovating the check-in lobby of the inter-island terminal at the Honolulu International Airport (Hawaiian's main hub).
 Hawaiian, the only occupant of the inter-island terminal, will be removing the traditional check-in counter, to install six circular check-in islands in the middle of the lobbies.
 Those check-in islands can be used for inter-island, mainland, and international flights.
 On July 12, 2011, Hawaiian added Osaka, Japan to its network.
 On November 17, 2011, Hawaiian ordered five additional Airbus A330-200 aircraft.

 On June 4, 2012, Hawaiian expanded to the east coast with daily flights to New York's John F. Kennedy International Airport.
 On August 30, 2012, Hawaiian filed an application with the U.S. Department of Transportation for a nonstop route between Kona and Tokyo-Haneda.
 This would fill a void that Japan Airlines left when it ceased service to Kona nearly two years earlier.
 However, the US Department of Transportation rejected the airline's application to begin service.
-On December 3, 2012, the airline unveiled plans to begin flights to Taipei, Taiwan (Republic of China) beginning July 9, 2013, as part of its aggressive expansion plans.
+On December 3, 2012, the airline unveiled plans to begin flights to Taipei, Taiwan, beginning July 9, 2013, as part of its aggressive expansion plans.